Capture data from Event Hubs in Delta Lake format (preview)

 Once the subscription is selected, the authentication method and storage account key should be automatically filled in.

 For Delta table path, it's used to specify the location and name of your Delta Lake table stored in Azure Data Lake Storage Gen2.
 You can choose to use one or more path segments to define the path to the delta table and the delta table name.
-To learn more, see to Write to Delta Lake table.
+To learn more, see to Write to Delta Lake table (Public Preview).

 When the connection is established, you'll see fields that are present in the output data.